Click on the following categories to view our detailed borrowing policy.

 A total of 30 books may be checked out to any SUNY Poly student, faculty, or staff member.
 All other users may check out up to 10 books.

 If the book you need is checked out, an Interlibrary Loan (ILL) request is recommended.
-Please ask the staff at the Circulation Desk for assistance, or send an email to email@example.com.
+Please ask the staff at the library service desk for assistance, or send an email to email@example.com.

 There are no overdue fines.